Post-Vein Procedure Instructions

 - It's normal to experience some tenderness and possibly some bruising along the areas where local anesthesia was administered.

-- After the first three days, continue to wear your compression stockings daily except for showering and sleeping for the next two weeks.
-Following this period, they may be worn at your discretion.
+- After three days, continue to wear your compression stockings daily for two weeks, except for showering and sleeping.
+After two weeks, wear your compression stockings at your discretion.